Falcons Flight

-Falcons Flight is an upcoming steel launched roller coaster located at Six Flags Qiddiya City, part of the Qiddiya City entertainment complex near Riyadh, Saudi Arabia.
-Upon opening, it will be the world's tallest, fastest, and longest roller coaster.
+Falcons Flight (Note: Arabic: رحلة الصقر (romanized: Riḥlat al-Ṣaqr)) is a launched roller coaster located at Six Flags Qiddiya City in Qiddiya City, Riyadh Province, Saudi Arabia.
+Manufactured by Intamin, the steel coaster opened on December 31, 2025, as the tallest, fastest, and longest roller coaster in the world surpassing Top Thrill 2, Formula Rossa, and Steel Dragon 2000, respectively.
+Featuring a height of 163 m (535 ft) and an elevation change of 195 m (640 ft), Falcons Flight opened as the world's first exa coaster.

 History

 Conception

-On April 7, 2017, Crown Prince Mohammed bin Salman officially announced the Qiddiya mega project, an entertainment, sport, and cultural destination designed to diversify Saudi Arabia's economy as part of the Saudi Vision 2030 initiative.
+On April 7, 2017, Crown Prince Mohammed bin Salman officially announced the Qiddiya City mega project, an entertainment, sport, and cultural destination designed to diversify Saudi Arabia's economy as part of the Saudi Vision 2030 initiative.
 Included in the announcement was the involvement of the original Six Flags theme park chain, which at the time was also pursuing the development of international parks in Dubai and China.
 The Saudi Press Agency reported in October 2018 that the Crown Prince had met with David McKillip – then Six Flags' senior vice president of international park operations – at the Future Investment Initiative conference in Riyadh.

 Details for Six Flags Qiddiya were formally revealed on August 26, 2019, with the park slated to open in early 2023.
 Included was Falcons Flight, a roller coaster that would claim the world records for tallest, fastest, and longest roller coaster in the world.
 An animated reel was released depicting a theoretical idea of what Falcons Flight could ultimately look like, which proposed scaling the nearby cliffs and interacting with the to-be-built F1 race track.
-The concept immediately drew skepticism from some internet circles, who dismissed the video's physics as unrealistic and debated as to whether a project of such a size would ultimately be completed.